ml6team/quick-tips/structured_data/2021_06_07_timeseries_labeling_tools/README.md

 - Missing data: data will be set to 0 (flat line).
 - Corrupt data (e.g. strings): the data is imported correctly **until the first occurrence of a corrupt value**.
 Even with a single corrupt datapoint, this could mess up your whole dataset.

-So be a bit careful.
-A small anomaly might destroy the rest of the time series.
-Also the sparse data part is something to keep an eye on.

 #### Export
 Data can be exported in different ways, JSON making most sense.
 There is also an API, which allows to automate the export process + parsing + dumping towards e.g. GCP.